Akil Baddoo Player Props: Tigers vs. Padres

 Akil Baddoo At The Plate

-- Baddoo is batting .222 with eight doubles, four home runs and 27 walks.
+- Baddoo is hitting .218 with eight doubles, four home runs and 27 walks.

+- In 46.6% of his 58 games this season, Baddoo has picked up at least one hit.
+He's also had nine multi-hit games.

-- Baddoo has had at least one RBI in 21.1% of his games this season (12 of 57), with more than one RBI three times (5.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Baddoo has picked up an RBI in 20.7% of his games this season, with more than one RBI in 5.2% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.